massimiliano-dalcero/puff/README.md

 Next: if you want this as system command:

-copy directory in /usr/share/puff/  (or where you prefer)

-and then, create symbolic link to puff.sh in a system path:
+copy directory in /usr/share/puff/  (or where you prefer) run install.sh inside directory and then, create symbolic link to puff.sh in a system path:

 ```
 # ln -s /usr/share/puff/puff.sh /usr/bin/puff